baileymatthewr/coding_questions/README.md

 * Some questions need a bit of background information either before or after the question.
 I will do my best to list these preconditions and postconditions with each question.
-* There is a practical value to going through these problems, even if there is no immediate application.
+* There is value to going through these problems, even if there is no immediate application.

 ### What if something is wrong?
 * I am a very adaptable person.
 If you find something that is wrong, send me a